meinzeugde/sn-project-template/README.md

 ## 4.2.
 Suggestion on application scopes

 If you like to you can create a copy of this script for different application scopes.
-Therefore you should also make a copy of the
+Therefore you should also create a different file in folder `background_scripts`.

+### 4.2.1.
+Preventing issues with multiple Application Scopes

-The script will create 3 files ('.org.snowlib.snow-runner...') in your project root folder.
-Just leave them untouched.
+FYI: The app 'snow-runner' will normally create 3 files ('.org.snowlib.snow-runner...') in your project root folder.
+In one of those files, the application scope will be stored.
+If those files exist and you try to give a different application scope to the snow-runner via the parameter `--scope`, the app will anyway use the application scope stored in the temp file.
+If you like to work with multiple application scopes, these temp files have to be removed.
+The shell script will take care of that.